 Outdoor education camps are compulsory components of the School’s curriculum.
 Parents of students with special medical needs are required to meet with teachers prior to overnight excursions to clarify care routines.

 Chess clubs meet weekly in both the Primary School and Secondary School.
 Students of all abilities are welcome to come along and can play socially or in competition.
-Beginners are welcome to come and learn to play this great game.
+Chess boards are also permanently set up in the Library so that students can go in and have a game at any time.
+Chess club is always keen for new players, especially those that don’t know how to play yet, and it is very easy to learn.
 The Chess teams have the opportunity throughout the year to compete in local and State level competitions.

 Secondary School Media Club